(MBBS, DCH, MCPS (Paeds),

-The aim of the Department of Community Health Sciences (CHS) is a discipline concerned with the study and improvement of the health characteristics of different communities.
+The Community Health Sciences (CHS) is a discipline concerned with the study and improvement of the health characteristics of different communities.
 Community health tends to focus on geographical areas, and includes primary, secondary and tertiary healthcare.
 Thus, the Department of CHS is endeavoring in training, research and supporting health services in contributing the betterment of the health status of the Pakistani population by producing graduates who can work effectively and efficiently within the constraints of the health system.
-Graduates equipped with research and lifelong learning skills will be able to identify health related problems of families, communities and solve problems based on scientific evidence.
+Graduates are equipped with research and lifelong learning skills that enables them to identify and manage health related problems of families, communities on scientific evidence.
 Thus, a graduate besides learning clinical skills for treating various diseases, also develops of skills in preventing the diseases and promoting a good health.